Wesleyan portrait of Tushar Irani

 Tushar Irani

 Tushar Irani's research focuses on Ancient Greek and Roman philosophy.
-He is the author of Plato on the Value of Philosophy: The Art of Argument in the Gorgias and Phaedrus (Cambridge University Press, 2017) and the co-editor of the recent volume of essays, Philosophy as a Way of Life: Historical, Contemporary, and Pedagogical Perspectives (Wiley, 2020).
-Irani holds a joint appointment at Wesleyan in the Department of Philosophy and the College of Letters.
-Beginning in the spring of 2021, he will be serving as Director of the College of Letters.
+He is the author of Plato on the Value of Philosophy: The Art of Argument in the Gorgias and Phaedrus (Cambridge University Press, 2017) and the co-editor of Philosophy as a Way of Life: Historical, Contemporary, and Pedagogical Perspectives (Wiley, 2020).
+Irani holds a joint appointment at Wesleyan in the Department of Philosophy and the College of Letters, and currently serves as Faculty Director of the Mellon Mays Undergraduate Fellowship program.
 In addition to his work on Plato, he has interests in questions of philosophical method, philosophy as a way of life, the history and practice of rhetoric, Ancient Greek and Roman literature, and the history of ethics (especially virtue ethics).
 For his professional website, see here.

 Academic Affiliations